Arthurmqz/Arthurmqz/README.md

 ### <h3 align=center>I'm Arthur Marques </h3>

-- 👨🏽‍🌾 I’m MSc in agricultural engineering and working in a greenhouse
+- 👨🏽‍🌾 I’m MSc in agricultural engineering and web developer
-- 🔭 I’m currently in career transition to web developer
-- 👯 I’m looking to collaborate on web application
 - 🎸⚔️ Fun fact: I'm a bass player and a max lvl barbarian with a collection of dragon heads in Skyrim
 <br>